 Juvenile Rheumatoid Arthritis (cont.)

-Juvenile Rheumatoid Arthritis Causes
+Juvenile Idiopathic Arthritis Causes

 - The chronic inflammation of the synovium (the fluid-producing tissue that surrounds the joints) is linked to greater-than-normal activity of the immune system.